-4. Concession Map
+4. Concession Boundaries

-4.1 The RSPO General Assembly Resolution 6G (2013) calls for all members with Grower operations to submit maps of their concessions through ACOP.
-Has your smallholder group submitted concession maps to the RSPO in previous ACOP cycles?
+4.1 The RSPO General Assembly Resolution 6G (2013) calls for all members with Grower operations to submit maps of their concessions boundaries through ACOP.
+Has your smallholder group submitted concession boundaries up to estate level to the RSPO in previous ACOP cycles as per RSPO Formatting Requirements for Boundary Data Submission?